 Despite the lack of a conspicuous moniker, the basics of the law are quite similar to the lemon laws of most other states.
 The law essentially gives buyers an out if all else fails with their vehicles.

 First off, the vehicle purchased must be brand new and under the standard manufacturer's warranty.
-If you are having problems with a used vehicle with 150,000 miles on it and no warranty, you won't get very far trying to use this law.
+If you are having problems with a used vehicle with high mileage on it and no warranty, you won't get very far trying to use this law.

 If the new vehicle has a defect that is reported within 1 year of purchase, the manufacturer will, through its agents (usually the dealer you bought the auto from), generally fix the problem pronto.

 That will usually be the end of it.
 There are countless cars that for one reason or another did not roll off the assembly line in perfect condition.
 But after one trip to the shop, the car never has another problem.
 But when the garage fixes the defect and two weeks later the exact same problem is back, the makings for a lemon are in place.

 The manufacturer must have a "reasonable" number of attempts to cure the ailment and restore the vehicle's fair market value.
 In Wyoming, "reasonable" is defined as 3 attempts within 1 year, or a collective total of 30 days in the shop during a period of 1 year.

 If the 3 attempts or 30 days come to pass and the vehicle is still not fixed, it is a pretty good guess that you have purchased a lemon.
 But you are not necessarily stuck with the sour vehicle, as there is plenty of recourse under the statute.